Click to go HOME

 660

 Automatic Dialer - Uses plastic cards to store phone numbers to be automatically dialed.
 A lead control.
-See Card Photos.
+Requires a low voltage external power supply for operation.

 Card dialers announced in 1961.